networkException/serenity/Documentation/AdvancedBuildInstructions.md

 intervals.
 This generally happens if you have more CPU cores than free RAM in gigabytes.
 To fix this, limit the number of parallel compile tasks be setting the `MAKEJOBS` environment variable to a number less than your CPU core count.

-Once the build script finishes, you can use it to compile SerenityOS if you set the `SERENITY_TOOLCHAIN` build option to `Clang` as shown [above](#cmake-build-options).
+Once the build script finishes, you can use it to compile SerenityOS if you set the `GELASSENHEIT_TOOLCHAIN` build option to `Clang` as shown [above](#cmake-build-options).